amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 ## Homicide

-* General Principles

-* Two questions that apply to any category of crime:
-  1. Criminality - What distinguishes criminal from non-criminal conduct?
-  1. Grading - What factors greater or lesser punishment when behavior qualifies a criminal?
-* Little doubt about the criminality of homicidal conduct.
-Instead, the central concern is to determine how much punishment can be imposed (i.e. grading)
-  * Happens legislatively by dividing conduct into different names (e.g. murder v. manslaughter) and different degrees
-  * Varies by state, which have different statutory schemes and classifications (e.g. PA is different than CA)

-## Elements and State Legislative Grading

-### Modified PA Statute

-* **§2502 - Criminal Homicide**
-  * Person is guilty if he intentionally, knowingly, recklessly, or negligently causes the death of another human being
+* **Criminal Homicide** - Defined broadly, person is guilty of criminal homicide if he intentionally, knowingly, recklessly, or negligently causes the death of another human being
-  * Shall be classified as murder, voluntary manslaughter, or involuntary manslaughter
+  * Typically classified as murder of the first degree, murder of the second degree, voluntary manslaughter, or involuntary manslaughter

-* **§2502 - Murder**
+### First Degree Murder

   * Murder of the first degree - A criminal homicide constitutes murder of the first degree when it is committed by an intentional killing

   * Murder of the second degree - A criminal homicide constitutes murder of the second degree when it is committed while defendant was engaged as a principal or an accomplice in the perpetration of a felony.
 The felony’s that count:
     * The act of the defendant in engaging in or being an accomplice in the commission of, or an attempt to commit, or flight after committing, or attempting to commit robbery, rape, or deviate sexual intercourse by force or threat of force, arson, burglary or kidnapping.
   * Murder of the third degree - All other kinds of murder shall be murder of the third degree.
 Murder of the third degree is a felony of the first degree